 The song and dance festival in 2019 had 44 times more participants than the first song festival in Tartu, and the audience's interest in the song and dance festival was so great that tickets ran out both at the dance festival and for the first time in history at the song festival, gathering 100,000 people.
 At the same time, such a huge interest in the song festival shows that the tradition on the UNESCO World Heritage List is indeed alive and important regardless of age or social status.

-After the program has been put together by artistic directors, registration for the party for choirs, orchestras, and dance groups will be announced.
-This usually takes place 1.5 to 2 years before the start of the next party.
+After the program has been put together by artistic directors, registration for the festival for choirs, orchestras, and dance groups will be announced.
+This usually takes place 1.5 to 2 years before the start of the next festival.
 It is also possible for foreign ensembles to participate in the song festival - for this, they have to register their ensemble for the party in time and then acquire a repertoire, which is mostly in Estonian.

 The audience can start preparing for the party six months before the party when the tickets will go on sale.
 The dance festival will feature three identical dance performances at Tallinn's Kalev Central Stadium, which will last about two hours.
 Each show can accommodate 10,000 spectators.
 The song festival will take place on the Tallinn Song Festival Grounds, which will accommodate approximately 70,000 spectators at a time.